Motorcycle Bluetooth For Adventure, Touring & Enduro

 …long off road social rides, which can be a lot more fun as you share banter with your mate or group of mates.
 Extensive group touring, both on and off road can be vastly improved with Bluetooth communication.
 Having directions fed to you at split decision moments, and simply being able to keep conversation flowing for hundreds of miles, really adds to motorcycling as a whole.
 We all hate having to to turn back and find the road/turn off that we missed four miles earlier, especially as the day wears on!
 I guess with this shift in attitude, banter whilst riding is going to be more of a thing.
 At least now, when your mate who is leading takes the wrong turn, you can start winding them up about it long before you even reach the bar!

 The advent of Bluetooth communications does put an end to the endless cycle of having to take your helmet off and then put it back on again, every time your phone rings.
-Having established that motorcycle Bluetooth Systems are here to stay, and that on and off road, there are benefits to be had, lets see what is out there…
+Having established that motorcycle Bluetooth Communicators are here to stay, and that on and off road, there are benefits to be had, lets see what is out there…

 Top 5 Bluetooth Communicators for your On / Off Road Motorcycle 2019